 - Come prepared for the weather.
 Wear comfortable attire suitable for the weather.
 A portion of your tour will take place out of doors.

 - Expect considerable walking.
 Please wear comfortable walking shoes!
 No high heels are permitted at Graycliff due to already completed restoration.

 - Graycliff’s rooms are open for you to walk through with your guide.
 However, the hallways and doorways are narrow.
 Large or bulky items such as camera bags, bookbags, or oversized handbags can bang about.
 We ask that you lock these items in the trunk of your car before your tour.
 To protect the house, our staff reserves the right to check any oversized items at the front door.

 - Graycliff is a carry-in/carry–out facility.
 To encourage recycling and reduce odor from waste, we ask that you take you trash with you

 - Pets, other than service animals, are not permitted at Graycliff.
 Please use caution if you choose to leave pets in your vehicle as this can have adverse affects, especially on hot summer days.
 Provide as much protection as possible by parking in shaded areas and providing ventilation and water.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.

 - Graycliff’s tours are not suitable for children under age ten.

 - Older children and young adults may be enthusiastic visitors, or may find the experience beyond their years and interests.
 You know your own children best; please make your plans accordingly.
 There is no childcare available for children not taking a tour.

-- There are no public restrooms in the house itself, so make sure children take care of business at the Pavilion Visitors Center before starting the tour.
+- There are no public restrooms in the house itself, so make sure children--and you-- take care of business at the Pavilion Visitors Center before starting the tour.